BASIC UX Framework Infographic - Beauty, Accessibility, Simplicity, Intuitiveness, Consistency principles

-The look and feel of a product is an important part of its overall user experience.
-A visually appealing design is perceived as being easier to use than an ugly one (Aesthetic-Usability Effect).
-Designers should establish style guides and design specs to set the standard for a product’s look and feel.
+The look and feel of a product is important to the overall user experience of that product.
+The Aesthetic-Usability Effect* shows that a visually appealing design is perceived as being easier to use than an ugly one.
+Developers should refer to style guides and design specs for reference to a product’s look and feel.
 A few minor details in some cases can make a design look ‘off’ and make the product feel ‘broken.’

 Questions to ask